Reporting Requirements FAQs

-The National CTO Database includes Cease Trade Orders issued against companies that have a reporting obligation in any of the Canadian provinces or territories regardless of where they are traded.
-This includes securities that are traded on the TSX and TSX Venture exchanges as well as U.S. exchanges and over-the-counter bulletin boards.
+SEDAR+ includes Cease Trade Orders issued against companies that have a reporting obligation in any of the Canadian provinces or territories regardless of where they are traded.
+This includes securities traded on Canadian exchanges as well as U.S. exchanges and over-the-counter bulletin boards.

-In the National CTO Database, you are able to review all current and many historical issuer Cease Trade and Revocation orders from all Canadian securities commissions.
+In the SEDAR+, you are able to review all current and many historical issuer Cease Trade and Revocation orders from all Canadian securities commissions.
 (Note: for some jurisdictions, historical orders go back as far as 1971).
 Currently British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, and Northwest Territories Cease Trade Orders are held in the database.

 A Management Cease Trade Order is part of a voluntary process where specific insiders and management, rather than the issuer, are subject to a CTO.
 Under this system, the specific insiders and management must cease trading in the issuer’s securities while all other investors are permitted to continue trading.

-National Policy 12-203 describes the information we require from an issuer when it submits a request for a Management Cease Trade Order and the process we will follow in considering the issuer’s request.
+National Policy 12-203 Management Cease Trade Orders describes the information we require from an issuer when it submits a request for a Management Cease Trade Order on SEDAR+ and the process we will follow in considering the issuer’s request.

 If the CTO was in effect for less than 90 days:

 The circumstances surrounding each CTO are unique, however, we will generally revoke a CTO within two days if, within 90 days of the CTO date, you bring your continuous disclosure record up to date and we consider the filings acceptable.
 If we discover evidence of misstatements we will not revoke the CTO until we are satisfied the issuer’s disclosure record is reliable.
-See National Policy 12-202 Revocation of a Compliance-Related Cease Trade Order for information about having a Cease Trade Order revoked.
+See 11-207 Failure to File Cease Trade Orders and Revocations in Multiple Jurisdictions for information about having a Cease Trade Order revoked.

 If the CTO was in effect for more than 90 days:

-When a company has been cease traded for 90 days or more, we require an issuer to apply under NP 12-202, Revocation of a Compliance-Related Cease Trade Order, to get its Cease Trade Order revoked.
-Please note that anything that has been filed on SEDAR does not have to be re-filed in paper with your application.
-Also be sure to include the $2,500 application fee.
+When a company has been cease traded for 90 days or more, we require an issuer to apply under 11-207 Failure to File Cease Trade Orders and Revocations in Multiple Jurisdictions, to get its Cease Trade Order revoked.
+Please note that anything that has been filed on SEDAR+ does not have to be re-filed with your application.